-- For specific energy goods using data received by HMRC direct from interconnector and rig operators rather than the business doing the trade. - The number of businesses now includes all VAT Registered traders rather than just those who are required to make full declarations to HMRC for their EU trade.
-Please see explanatory note 7 above for changes to business counts in Q1 2021. - 19.
+- Allocating a business' trade to a region based on their proportion of employees in that region rather than where the location of the Head Office of the business is. - Dividing trade that cannot be allocated to a region into 'Known' and 'Unknown'. - For specific energy goods using data received by HMRC direct from interconnector and rig operators rather than the business doing the trade. - The number of businesses now includes all VAT Registered traders rather than just those who are required to make full declarations to HMRC for their EU trade.
+Please see explanatory note 7 above for changes to business counts from Q1 2021 onwards. - 19.
 RTS data is compiled by merging trade data collected by HMRC with employment data from the Interdepartmental Business Register (IDBR).
 A business' trade is allocated to a region based on the proportion of its employees employed in that region.
 Where a trader is not matched with the IDBR, its trade is matched with Office for National Statistics postcode data to obtain the region in which the Head Office of the VAT registered business (importer or exporter) is based. - 20.
 Not all trade can be assigned to one of the 9 English Regions, Wales, Scotland and Northern Ireland.
 Where appropriate, this is referred to in the tables as the 'Unallocated Trade'.
 Unallocated Trade is split into: - i.'Unallocated Known': where we have virtually full details of the trade but it is not appropriate to allocate it to a region.
-This covers: - Trade going into or out of the Channel Islands or the Isle of Man; - Trade carried out by overseas based traders who have a VAT presence in the UK; - Trade carried out by the UK Government; and - Parcel post trade that is dealt with centrally (trade with non-EU countries and GB exports to EU). - ii.
-'Unallocated Unknown': This includes: - Trade where business details submitted are invalid - Un-registered businesses (trade with non-EU countries and GB exports to EU) - Private Individuals (trade with non-EU countries and GB exports to EU); and - Low Value Trade (trade with non-EU countries and GB exports to EU). - 21.
+This covers: - Trade going into or out of the Channel Islands or the Isle of Man; - Trade carried out by overseas based traders who have a VAT presence in the UK; - Trade carried out by the UK Government; and - Parcel post trade that is dealt with centrally (trade with non-EU countries and GB exports to EU).

+ii.
+'Unallocated - Unknown': This includes:

+- Trade where business details submitted are invalid - Un-registered businesses (trade with non-EU countries and GB exports to EU) - Private Individuals (trade with non-EU countries and GB exports to EU); and - Low Value Trade (trade with non-EU countries and GB exports to EU). - 21.
 For specific energy goods only, trade is allocated to the region where the goods enter or leave the UK rather than the location / employment of the business doing the trade.
 This is because HMRC receives details of the trade in these goods directly from grid operators rather than the business.
 The goods concerned are Electrical energy, Natural Gas in a gaseous state and Crude Oil exported directly from offshore oil rigs.
 Crude Oil imported to the UK and exported from terminals is still allocated to the region of the business. - 22.
 The business count is derived from trade declarations and is a count of all VAT Registered businesses importing and exporting.
-Please see explanatory note 7 above for changes to business counts in Q1 2021.
+Please see explanatory note 7 above for changes to business counts from Q1 2021 onwards.